SamLeach/ProjectEuler/README.md

 Each implement ISolutions.

-The solutions can be run from the test project.
+The solutions can be ran from the test project.
 There is a test class for each of the 4 implementations.

-Brute Force Solutions
+Brute Force
 =====================

 Here are naive and brute force solutions.
 It is interesting to see how the algorithms change as they are optimised so I have kept the brute force versions here for comparison and learning.